About compliance and enforcement under the RVSA

 Compliance and enforcement strategy

-Our new strategy, which is strongly linked to our compliance approach and model document, sets out our compliance and enforcement focus areas for the next 2 years and provides all regulated entities with important information on what to expect regarding our regulatory effort in those defined focus areas.
+Our new strategy, which is strongly linked to our compliance approach, sets out our compliance and enforcement focus areas for the next 3 years and provides all regulated entities with important information on what to expect regarding our regulatory effort in those defined focus areas.

 Inspection, monitoring and investigations

-Under the RVSA and RVSR we have a range of new compliance and enforcement powers and functions.
+Under the RVSA and the Rules we have a range of new compliance and enforcement powers and functions.

 These new powers and functions can be used to assist us in making decisions on applications, monitoring compliance with the legislation and effectively responding to non-compliance.

-If you apply for an approval, or hold an approval related to the RVSA or RVSR you may have interactions with our inspectors and/or delegated officers.
+If you apply for an approval, or hold an approval related to the RVSA or the Rules you may have interactions with our inspectors and/or delegated officers.

 Reporting a vehicle safety or non-compliance issue